 We recognize the importance of providing meaningful solutions for managing both paper and electronic documents.
 Our imaging and coding solutions are designed to maintain the integrity and organization of your physical paper documents, while carefully integrating imaged data with electronic data into one consolidated, fully-searchable database.

-Our production facilities across Canada, ISO 9001:2008 quality-certified processes, rapid turn-around time and proven methodologies that optimize the effectiveness of your database, make us unique in the industry.
-You can be confident we will handle your boxes with confidence and care.
+With production facilities across Canada, ISO 9001:2008 quality-certified processes, rapid turn-around time and proven methodologies that optimize the effectiveness of your database, you can be confident we will handle your boxes with confidence and care.

 The sheer volume of paper produced by litigation can be staggering, if not maddening.
 There aren't enough hours in a day to sift through the sea of documents that a lawsuit can generate sheet by sheet.
 Doing so would be a massive drain on a firm's resources.